My-Power-STN39M-Hopefully/base-template/README.md

 1. Update the project name in: [main-project-automation.yml](../../tree/development/.github/workflows/main-project-automation.yml).
 Project name needs to be the link to a project **within** this repo.
 2. Update .vscode/settings.json colors to be different from other workspaces.
 Use [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) to change your colors easily.
-3. Add a dev-ops label: go to [labels](../../labels) and add this to the labels:
-    * Label name: dev-ops
-    * Description: Dev Ops issue or pull request
-    * Color: adfc7b
-3. Add a testing label: go to [labels](../../labels) and add this to the labels:
-    * Label name: testing
-    * Description: Add testing procedure, either automated or manual
-    * Color: c90290

 ## First Time Organization Setup
 _Must be done **once** for the **entire organization**.
 Please remove instructions from README.md once step is complete to avoid collisions_